Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: OPTIMAL DIFFERENTIALLY PRIVATE RANDOMIZED RESPONSE DESIGNS

-However, as highlighted in the Introduction and illustrated in Figure \ref{fig:rr_comparison10}, there exists an inherent trade-off between power and the DP budget: achieving higher statistical power typically requires a higher (i.e., less strict) DP budget, and vice versa.
-This trade-off is analogous to the balance between Type I and Type II errors in hypothesis testing, where the common practice is to fix the Type I error rate and then minimize the Type II error.
+However, as highlighted in the Introduction and illustrated in Figure \ref{fig:rr_comparison10}, there exists an inherent trade-off between power and the DP budget; achieving higher statistical power typically requires a higher (i.e., less strict) DP budget, and vice versa.
+As mentioned in the Introduction, this trade-off is analogous to the balance between Type I and Type II errors in hypothesis testing, where the common practice is to fix the Type I error rate and then minimize the Type II error.
 Drawing on this analogy, our approach is to restrict the privacy budget first and then maximize the statistical power with respect to other study parameters.
 This privacy-first approach is justified because the DP budget is determined solely by the randomization parameter $p$ (or the vector $p$ in designs such as Forced Response and Kuk’s Designs).
 Investigators can specify the desired level of privacy protection and set $\varepsilon$ accordingly, informed by ethical, legal, or institutional requirements.
 In contrast, statistical power is influenced by multiple factors, including the null and alternative proportions of the sensitive group ($\pi_0$, $\pi_1$), the randomization parameter $p$, and the sample size $n$.
 The values of $\pi_0$ and $\pi_1$ are set from the research hypothesis that addresses the primary research question.
 Therefore, by first selecting an appropriate privacy budget, we ensure compliance with privacy requirements, and then we optimize the study design to achieve the highest possible power within this constraint.
 We assume that $\pi_0$ and $\pi_1$ (or equivalently, their difference $\pi_1 - \pi_0$) are known or specified by the research hypothesis.
 The objective is to maximize the statistical power of the randomized response test stated in Section \ref{hypothesis_testing}, subject to a constraint on the differential privacy budget.
-In general, the optimal values of $p$ and $n$ are found by solving the following joint optimization problem:
+Therefore, to obtain the optimal values of $n$ and $p$, we first define the feasible set of privacy budget of $p$ for a given privacy budget $c > 0$,

+where $p$ may be either a scalar or a vector, depending on the design, and $\varepsilon(p)$ denotes privacy budget as a function of $p$.
+For each $p \in \mathbb{P}(c)$, the minimum sample size is

+where $\beta \in (0,1)$ denotes the Type II error rate (so $1 - \beta$ is the target power), $\mathbb{N} = \{1,2,3,\ldots\}$ is the set of positive integers, and $\Phi$ is the standard normal cumulative distribution function.
+The minimum required sample size and an optimal design parameter are then